cliffeh/rvem/README.md

 `rvem` is an emulator that supports a subset of the RISC-V instruction set - specifically, the rv32i base instruction set and rv32m (multiplication/division) extensions.

 ## Building & Running
 The emulator is written in Rust.
 It can be compiled using `cargo build` and/or run using `cargo run`.
 (Do `cargo run -- --help` for a list of supported command-line options.)
+There is a helpful little Makefile for running various tests, traces, binary dumps, etc. Do `make help` for a list of supported targets.

-The source repository also contains a handful of RISC-V assembly programs for testing.
-In order to build these you'll need to install a riscv64 binutils package appropriate to your environment.
+The repository also contains a handful of RISC-V assembly programs for testing, as well as compiled and linked binaries.
+If you want to build these yourself and/or use things like the `objdump` and `readelf` make targets, you'll need to install a riscv64 binutils package appropriate to your environment.
 Known working packages include `binutils-riscv64-linux-gnu` on Ubuntu (installable via apt) and `riscv64-elf-binutils` on MacOS (installable via brew).

-There is also a helpful little Makefile for running various tests, traces, binary dumps, etc. Do `make help` for a list of supported targets.

-All of the test programs run successfully - or at least they do on _my_ computer ;-) - although I'd like to have more testing in place (natch).
+All of the test programs can be emulated successfully - or at least they can on _my_ computer ;-) - although I'd like to have more testing in place (natch).
 I've been trying to maintain a list of [TODOs](TODO.md) for future improvements.

 ## Caveats
 This emulator only supports running statically-linked binaries, and (probably) only those assembled from source; i.e., I wouldn't expect a program (cross-)compiled with GCC and dynamically linked to libc to work.
 It also only supports the base instruction set and multiplication extensions, and only has a handful of syscalls implemented.